-As of December 31, 2013, our patent estate, including patents we own or license from third parties, on a worldwide basis, included approximately 16 issued United States patents and 7 pending United States patent applications and 6 issued patents and 25 pending patent applications in other foreign jurisdictions.
+As of December 31, 2014, our patent estate, including patents we own or license from third parties, on a worldwide basis, included approximately 19 issued United States patents and five pending United States patent applications and over 14 issued patents and over 20 pending patent applications in other foreign jurisdictions.
 Of our worldwide patents and pending applications, only a subset relates to our small molecule program which includes our lead product candidate, ETC-1002.
-ETC-1002 is claimed in

-U.S. Patent No. 7,335,799 that is scheduled to expire in December 2025, which includes 711 days of patent term adjustment, and may be eligible for a patent term extension period of up to 5 years.
+ETC-1002 is claimed in U.S. Patent No. 7,335,799 that is scheduled to expire in December 2025, which includes 711 days of patent term adjustment, and may be eligible for a patent term extension period of up to five years.
 U.S. Patent No. 8,497,301 claims a method of treatment using ETC-1002.
+We also have a pending U.S. patent application claiming methods of treatment using ETC-1002.
 There are currently three issued patents and four pending applications in countries outside the United States that relate to ETC-1002.

 A second subset of this portfolio relates to our early-stage product candidate ESP41091.
 ESP41091 is claimed in U.S. Patent Nos.
 7,119,221 and 7,405,226.
 Various methods of treatment using ESP41091 are claimed in U.S. Patent Nos.
-8,153,690 and 8,309,604 and in two pending application in the United States.
-There are currently two issued patents and four pending applications in countries outside the United States that relate to ESP41091.
+8,153,690; 8,309,604 and 8,623,915, and in a pending application in the United States.
+There are currently three issued patents and three pending applications in countries outside the United States that relate to ESP41091.

-We hold an exclusive, worldwide, fully paid-up license from Pfizer to some of these patents and patent applications.
-This license is described above.
+We hold an exclusive, worldwide, fully paid-up license from Pfizer to additional patents and patent applications.

-A subset of our worldwide patents and pending patent applications relates to our third drug candidate Apolipoprotein A1-4WF.
+A subset of our worldwide patents and pending patent applications relates to our third drug candidate apolipoprotein A1-4WF.
 Apolipoprotein A1-4WF is claimed in United States Patent No. 8,143,224.
 United States Patent No. 8,143,224 is scheduled to remain in force until its expiration on July 12, 2030.
-In addition, various methods of treatment using Apolipoprotein A1-4WF are claimed in United States Patent Application Publication No. 2012/0264677.
-We have rights to 20 issued patents and pending patent applications in the United States and other countries outside the United States that relate to Apolipoprotein A1-4WF and its use in various methods of treatment.
+In addition, various methods of treatment using apolipoprotein A1-4WF are claimed in United States Patent No. 8,536,117 and a pending U.S. patent application.
+We have rights to over 17 issued patents and pending patent applications in the United States and other countries outside the United States that relate to apolipoprotein A1-4WF and its use in various methods of treatment.